 Develop Leadership Thought

-I hear your eyes roll.
-I know you’ve read this before and you’re tired of the same rhetoric.
-Think case studies, testimonials and research-based seminars.
+I’m hear your eyes role.
+I know you’ve read this before and your tired of the same rhetoric.
+Think case studies, testimonials and research based webinars.

 If you have a company president who has a natural leadership charm or someone in senior management who is comfortable in public speaking, get their commitment, interview them and put their thoughts on paper.
 Introduce topics that are broad and at the same time, important in your industry, such as: